NxPKG/khulnasoft-docs/content/dns/reference/all-features.md

 weight: 4
 layout: list
 meta:
-    description: Review information on all Cloudflare DNS features and their availability.
+    description: Review information on all Khulnasoft DNS features and their availability.
 ---

 # DNS features and availability

-Refer to the following table to check the availability of all Cloudflare DNS features.
+Refer to the following table to check the availability of all Khulnasoft DNS features.

 {{<product-table id="dns">}}